openhab/openhab1-addons/bundles/action/org.openhab.action.telegram/README.md

 ## Configuration

-The action must be configured in `services/telegram.cfg`.
+The action can be configured in `services/telegram.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|